 Medjugorje isn’t an ideal place to visit using public transport, as the daily bus only departs Dubrovnik after 5pm.
 (The journey takes about 3 hours.)

 If you do want to make a day trip to Medjugorje from Dubrovnik, it is advisable that you book an organised excursion through a local travel agency.
-You can also pre-book a tour online with Viator, who offer a 11-hour Medjugorge Full-Day Trip from Dubrovnik, or join one of their combined Mostar/Medjugorje tours such as the Small-Group Bosnia and Herzegovina Day Trip from Dubrovnik including Medjugorje and Mostar or the Private Tour: Medjugorje and Mostar Day Trip from Dubrovnik.
+You can also pre-book a tour online with Viator, who offer an 11-hour Medjugorge Full-Day Trip from Dubrovnik.
+Alternatively, there’s the combined Mostar/Medjugorje tours such as the Small-Group Bosnia and Herzegovina Day Trip from Dubrovnik including Medjugorje and Mostar or the Private Tour: Medjugorje and Mostar Day Trip from Dubrovnik.

 Medjugorje is most famous for apparent visions of the Virgin Mary, which have appeared to several people over the years.
 It is now a popular place for pilgrims to visit as a shrine.